timothyyaowork/Monitoring-Traffic-with-Wireshark/README.md

 <img src="https://imgur.com/Szm4UFH.png" height="50%" width="50%" alt="npcap checked"/>
 </p>
 <p>
 Once you have installed Wireshark, open the application.
 You will notice a list of options for what stream Wireshark will operate on.
 Choose the stream that has activity showing, represented by the frequency lines.
 Usually, this will be "Ethernet".
-In my case, I had Ethernet and Ethernet 2, both seemed to have the same activity, and I chose Ethernet 2.
+In my case, I had Ethernet and Ethernet 2.
+Both seemed to have the same activity, and I chose Ethernet 2.
 After selecting the stream, click the blue sharkfin icon to start capturing packets.
 When you do, you will notice a rapidly updating feed appear on the top half of the window, along with 2 tables on the bottom half.
 The feed is the stream of packets being captured by the application, whilst the two tables contain information about the currently selected packet.
 </p>
 <p>
 <img src="https://imgur.com/LSEmZrP.png" height="50%" width="50%" alt="starting wireshark"/>